Course Location: TBD in Miami, FL

 Upon successful completion of this seminar, the practitioner will learn how to:

-- Develop an understanding of patellofemoral joint pain & dysfunction & develop a treatment program from an evidence-based approach
+Develop an understanding of patellofemoral joint pain & dysfunction & develop a treatment program from a evidence based approach

-- Design an effective and appropriate rehabilitation program based on current clinical and scientific research for the following knee pathologies:
+Design an effective and appropriate rehabilitation program based on evidence based medicine for the following knee pathologies:

 – ACL surgery